Thursday, October 30, 2014

 Massey

 The leading ladies in the Universal Monster movies usually had the thankless task of screaming and looking pretty- which Miss Massey does rather admirably.
-Elsa doesn't appear until the movie is more than halfway over and most of her screen time is reaction shots; Larry Talbot freaks out, cut to a close up of Elsa looking confused.
-Dr. Mannering becomes fascinated by the Monster, cut to a close of Elsa looking worried.
+Elsa doesn't appear until the movie's halfway point and most of her screen time is reaction shots; Larry Talbot freaks out, cut to a close up of Elsa looking confused.
+Dr. Mannering becomes fascinated by the Monster, cut to a close up of Elsa looking worried.
 She solely exists to show Dr. Mannering and Larry Talbot where her father hid his journal, then she is promptly shoved into the background.

 Dr. Mannering is a bland character as well - I never bought his transition from concerned physician to mad scientist.
 He is initially going to drain the monster of all its power, but then decides, seemingly just for the hell of it, that he must see it at full strength.
 Patric Knowles is a serviceable actor, but he lacks the panache that Colin Clive, Basil Rathbone, and Cedric Hardwicke brought to the previous films.
 The best thing you can say about Knowles is that he doesn't get in the way of the proceedings.
 Thankfully, the movie only hints at a potential romance between Dr. Mannering and Elsa as opposed to turning it into a major subplot.
 It also should be noted that Knowles also appeared in The Wolf Man as Frank Andrews, Gwen's fiance and Larry's romantic rival.
 That might explain why Larry is so apprehensive towards Dr. Mannering - he reminds him of that dullard Frank.